hgraca/poc-messaging/README.md

 1. Open the kafka web UI to see the messages in the MQ at [http://localhost:8080/](http://localhost:8080/)
 2. Open the gRPC web UI to send messages to the gRPC server at [http://localhost:8091/](http://localhost:8091/)
+2. The HTTP server will be available at [http://localhost:9090/echoo](http://localhost:9090/echoo).
+You can post some text to it.
 3. Login to the producer container and start producing messages:
    1. `make shell-php-producer`
    2. `make start-producing` # This will send 3 messages to the MQ, which will be consumed by the consumer applications